 He’s a recipient of the highest award in UK speaking, the PSAE – Professional Speaking Award of Excellence, only the fifteenth person in history to receive it.
 He’s a past president of the Professional Speaking Association, London.

-He also co-owns a chocolate making business.
-Bianca Marton Chocolates is an award-winning artisan manufacturer in Brentford.
-Jeremy mainly just tests the chocolate, especially the sea-salted caramels, which require constant review.
+Jeremy loves chocolate so much he co-owned a chocolate making business.
+Bianca Marton Chocolates, an award-winning artisan manufacturer in Brentford.
+Jeremy mainly tested the chocolate, especially the sea-salted caramels.

 In 2018 his one man show ‘After Dinner Stories From My Disastrous Broadcasting Career’ was a success at the Edinburgh Fringe, enjoying a month long run at the Gilded Balloon.